emperorofmars/ava_base_setup/readme.md

 # Avatar Base Setup
 A small utility that sets up [VRCFT Templates](https://github.com/Adjerry91/VRCFaceTracking-Templates) and your own controllers in an intelligent-ish manner.

+Layers not in use will have their weight set to zero, omitting them from being processed by Unity.
+If a user doesn't use face-tracking, then there is no need to keep those layers enabled.

 **WIP implementation for Unity 2022.3+.
 Do not use productively!**

-Layers not in use will have their weight set to zero, omitting them from being processed by Unity.
-If a user doesn't use face-tracking, then there is no need to keep those layers enabled.
+* Animation repathing is supported
 * Works with or without ModularAvatar and VRCFury
-* Animation repathing is supported
 * Non-destructive, automatically runs on VRChat upload
+* Setup can be applied in advance.
+Your users won't have to install this package, if you include the output in your `.unitypackage`.
-* Also works without VRCFT Templates present, to account for any eventuality.
+* Also works without VRCFT Templates present.
 (Face tracking won't be applied, everything else will)

 ## How To Use
 * Add the `AVA/VRChat/AVA Base Setup` Component to the root of your avatar.
 (The same GameObject where the VRChatAvatarDescriptor is placed)
 * Split up your animator controller into appropriate pieces.
 * Place the partial controllers in the appropriate slots.
-* Profit
+* Profit!

+If the mesh with the face-tracking blendshapes is not named `Body`, add the `AVA/VRChat/Face Tracking Producer` component and specify the face mesh.

+## FAQ
+* Who is this for?\
+	Avatar base creators.
+* What does this mean for users?\
+	Always up do date VRCFT Templates.
+* Is this useful if I make avatar addons?
+(Clothing, and what not)\
+	Nope.
+* Does this replace ModularAvatar or VRCFury?\
+	Nope, these operate on top of the setup created by this package.

 <!--
 ## Installation